-This application is recommended to be GRANTED and the following conditions:
+This application is recommended to be GRANTED subject to the completion if a S106 Agreement and the following conditions:

 01. No development shall commence until details of the appearance, landscaping, layout, and scale (hereinafter called "the reserved matters") have been submitted to and approved in writing by the local planning authority.